Do you live with a child obsessed with video games?

 #1 Accept that gaming is fun for your child, even if it’s not fun for you

-Those of us who did not grow up with ipads, ipods, and multitudes of devices wonder why anyone would want to spend his down time in a two-dimensional world with no real plot?
+Those of us who did not grow up with the iPad, PlayStation, PC games and multitudes of devices wonder why anyone would want to spend down time in a two-dimensional world with no real plot.

 Well, not a lot of us want to play tag for more than ten minutes, either.